common-voice/common-voice/bundler/uploader/README.md

 - Can preview uploads without calling MDC via `--dry-run`
 - Can read files from local directories, GCS buckets (`gs://` URIs), or GCSFuse mounts (if available)
 - Can handle 429 rate limiting with Retry-After awareness and automatic retries
+- Can recover orphaned drafts on retry -- if upload succeeded but metadata update failed, `--retry-failed` skips re-upload and resumes from step 3
+- Can log full HTTP request payloads and response bodies on error for debugging
+- Can write all output to a log file via `--log-file` (always captures DEBUG level)
 - Can persist batch state to JSON after each locale for `--retry-failed` support (local filesystem only, does not survive pod crashes for now)

 ## Data Pipeline